RESTING 12-LEAD ECG (ELECTROCARDIOGRAM) TEST IN LONDON

 £150

-An Electrocardiogram is a quick, painless cardiac test that records your heart’s rhythm and electrical activity in a waveform.
+A 12-Lead Electrocardiogram is a quick, painless cardiac test that records your heart’s rhythm and electrical activity while you are lying down.
 It shows your heartbeat, the strength & timing of the electrical impulses, as well as the size and positioning of the heart chambers, giving clear insights about your overall cardiac health.

 During an ECG, small adhesive electrodes are attached to specific points on your chest, arms, and legs.
 A small amount of lubricating gel is applied to your skin to reduce impedance and improve the transmission of electrical signals between the body and the ECG machine.
 Electrodes are attached to the machine to record your heart’s beats and electrical activity in the form of a graph.
-This procedure takes around 10 minutes to monitor the pattern of your heart’s electrical impulses precisely.
+A resting electrocardiogram takes around 10-15 minutes to monitor the pattern of your heart’s electrical impulses precisely.

-WHAT DOES AN ECG WAVEFORM SHOW?
+WHAT DOES AN EKG WAVEFORM SHOW?
 PQRST WAVE EXPLAINED

-P-wave represents atrial depolarization, showing contraction of the atria (upper chambers of the heart).
-The QRS-wave represents ventricular depolarization, indicating contraction of the ventricles (the lower chambers of the heart).
-The T-wave shows ventricular repolarization, indicating the relaxation phase of the ventricles.
+P-wave represents atrial depolarisation, showing contraction of the atria (upper chambers of the heart).
+The QRS-wave represents ventricular depolarisation, indicating contraction of the ventricles (the lower chambers of the heart).
+The T-wave shows ventricular repolarisation, indicating the relaxation phase of the ventricles.

-Your heart doctor will recommend the most suitable type of electrocardiogram based on your symptoms and any suspected heart condition.
+Dr Francesco Lo Monaco recommends the most suitable type of electrocardiogram (EKG/ECG) you need based on your symptoms and any suspected heart condition.
+You can easily book your Same-day or Next-day ECG appointment online.

 Holter Monitor